iTeddy1/video-streaming/README.md

 ## Overview

 This project is a video streaming application built entirely with open-source technologies, designed to meet real user requirements.
 The application allows streamers to broadcast live video directly from their laptop webcam or phone camera to a limited number of viewers.
-It also supports video quality adaptation based on viewer's network bandwidth.
+It also supports video quality adaptation based on the viewer's network bandwidth.

 ---

 ## Project Information

 - **Course:** Multimedia Communication Technology
-- **Instructor:** Dr. Nguyễn Tấn Hoàng Phước
+- **Instructor:**  Nguyễn Tấn Hoàng Phước
-- **Class:** NT536.P11
+- **Class:** NT53.P11
 - **Team:** Group 9
 - **Team Members:**
   - Nguyễn Duy Trung (ID: 22521565)